 The PCEP is a core capacity project.
-The core capacity completion objective was satisfied on September 21, 2024 when the JPB began operating a total of fourteen (14) seven-car trainsets in electrified service.
+The core capacity completion objective was satisfied on September 21, 2024, when the JPB began operating a total of fourteen (14) seven-car trainsets in electrified service.
 The JPB, on August 21, 2023, requested a temporary waiver of the ridership Level of Service requirement in the FFGA; the FTA approved a three (3) year waiver of the level of service requirement on November 27, 2023.
 The Required Completion Date for the PCEP under its FFGA is December 31, 2024.

 The late installation of the permanent low-voltage power drops did not prevent the JPB from placing the line in revenue service because temporary power was provided by generators in those locations where permanent power is not yet available.
 The PCEP team continues to meet regularly with PG&E in an effort to improve PG&E's design and installation schedule; this work can only be performed by PG&E or its own contractors.
-The PCEP scheduling team has removed installation of the lowvoltage power drops from the IMS schedule and is tracking them separately because, due to the use of temporary generators, they are not required to safely operate the railroad.
 Completion of the power drops is a contractual requirement for final acceptance in the BBII contract.
 Final Acceptance of the BBII electrification contract was scheduled for September 8, 2021, however, this has not yet occurred.